Ke'Bryan Hayes Preview, Player Props: Pirates vs. Brewers

 Brewers Pitching Rankings

-- The Brewers' 3.98 team ERA ranks 10th across all MLB pitching staffs.
+- The Brewers have a 3.97 team ERA that ranks ninth across all MLB pitching staffs.

-- The Brewers are sending Woodruff (3-1) out to make his eighth start of the season.
-He is 3-1 with a 2.70 ERA and 49 strikeouts in 40 2/3 innings pitched.

-- The right-hander last appeared on Wednesday against the Chicago Cubs, when he tossed six innings, allowing two earned runs while giving up two hits.
+- His last time out was on Saturday against the Philadelphia Phillies, when the right-hander threw six innings, surrendering one earned run while allowing two hits.

-- The 30-year-old has a 2.70 ERA and 11 strikeouts per nine innings across seven games this season, while allowing a batting average of .167 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.